microsoft/reverse-proxy/docs/docfx/articles/config-files.md

           "Path": "{**catch-all}"
         }
       },
-      "first-partitioned-route" : {
-        // Matches requests targeting tenants "one", "two" and "three" and route them to www.somewhere.com "ClusterId": "first-partitioned-cluster",
-        "Match": {
-          "Path": "/tenant/{tenant_id}/{**remainder}",
-          "PathParameters": [ // The path parameters to match, unspecified if any {
-              "Name": "tenant_id", // Name of the path parameter "Values": [ "one", "two", "three" ], // Matches are against any of these values "Mode": "Exact", // or "Prefix", "Contains", "NotContains" "IsCaseSensitive": true
-            }
-          ]
-        },
-      },
-      "second-partitioned-route" : {
-        // Matches requests targeting tenants "four" and "five" (in a case insentive way) and route them to www.elsewhere.com "ClusterId": "second-partitioned-cluster",
-        "Match": {
-          "Path": "/tenant/{tenant_id}/{**remainder}",
-          "PathParameters": [ // The path parameters to match, unspecified if any {
-              "Name": "tenant_id", // Name of the path parameter "Values": [ "fOUr", "FiVE" ], // Matches are against any of these values "Mode": "Exact", // or "Prefix", "Contains", "NotContains" "IsCaseSensitive": false
-            }
-          ]
-        }
-      },
       "allrouteprops" : {
         // matches /something/* and routes to "allclusterprops" "ClusterId": "allclusterprops", // Name of one of the clusters